tncrumpets/Multi-habitat-landscapes/surrounding_habitats/README.md

-`6 Surrounding habitats.R` plots the surrounding habitat patch area of each monad against each of the 6 structural metrics.
+`surrounding-habitats.R` plots the surrounding habitat patch area of each monad against each of the 6 structural metrics (a 6-panel scatterplot).

-Input:
+Input files are:
 * `patch_area.txt`
 * `extracted_site_level_data.txt`

-Output: A 6-panel scatterplot of habitat area against each metric in a PDF format.